 Every Tampa home is unique, each with its own charm and its own needs.
 Likewise, all the windows in your Tampa home are unique as well.
 Their dimensions, shape, the direction they face and more will vary and influence the kind of window treatment suits them best.

-Sidelights are those long, thin windows typically found on the sides of the front door in Tampa homes.
+Sidelights are those tall, thin windows typically found on the sides of the front door in Tampa homes.
 Getting a great window treatment for sidelight windows is especially important for a few reasons.
-One, they’re a focal point of your house, as most people's eyes are naturally drawn to the front door of the house.
-Two, people–from your mailman to guests to traveling salespeople–are going to see the sidelight windows up close, which makes a fantastic window treatment all the more important to make sure you maintain your privacy.
+One, they’re a focal point of your house, as most people's gaze is naturally drawn to the front door of the house.
+Two, people–from your mailman to guests to traveling salespeople–are going to see the sidelight windows up close, which means that a fantastic window treatment all the more important to make sure you maintain your privacy.

 Our recommendation for sidelight window treatments: Plantation shutters.
-Shutters don’t just give your home elegant looks and unmatched privacy, but they’re also easily customized for tall, thin sidelight windows.
+Shutters don’t just offer your home elegant looks and unmatched privacy, but they’re also easily customized for tall, thin sidelight windows.

 French doors are a typical sight connected to patios or decks.
 Since they’re double doors, hinged, and typically have large glass panels Tampa homeowners have a substantial opportunity to improve their style and light control.
 French doors open and close a lot throughout the day, so they would do best with a resilient window treatment that will still let you alter how much light you let come through the window.